 - cereal grains (wheat, barley, oat, maize, sorghum, triticale)

-- oilseeds (canola, sunflower, soybean, safflower, linseed)
+- oilseeds (canola, sunflower, safflower, linseed)

 - milled fractions of wheat (whole grain, flour, bran)